Student Safety: Stay Home If Sick

-We can’t emphasize this enough: It’s vital that all Mines students (and employees) monitor their health regularly AND stay/return home if sick.
+We can’t emphasize this enough: It is vital that all Mines students and employees be mindful of how they feel AND stay/return home if sick, regardless of vaccination status.
 This is especially important if you are experiencing any of the symptoms of COVID-19—even if your symptoms are mild and you think you feel well enough to attend class.
-(Last updated Dec.
-23, 2020)
+(Last updated Aug.
+25, 2021)

 Those symptoms include: